On the arithmetic of polynomial semidomains: Atomicity

 \item[(b)] $S[x]$ is atomic.

 \item[(c)] $S[x^{\pm 1}]$ is atomic. \end{enumerate} \end{theorem}

-\begin{proof} (a) $\Rightarrow$ (b): Assume that $S[x]$ is not atomic.
+\begin{proof} (a) $\Rightarrow$ (b): Assume, towards a contradiction, that $S[x]$ is not atomic.
 Let $f$ be a minimum-degree nonunit polynomial in $S[x]^*$ that does not factor into irreducibles.
 Then $f$ must be indecomposable and, as $S$ is atomic, $\deg f \ge 1$.
-Write $f = c g$, where $c$ is a maximal common divisor of the set of coefficients of~$f$.
-As $g$ is indecomposable, it is irreducible in~$S[x]$.
-Hence $c$ is a nonunit of $S$ that cannot factor into irreducibles in $S$.
-Hence $S$ is not atomic.
+By assumption, we can write $f = c g$, where $c$ is a maximal common divisor of the set of coefficients of~$f$.
+As any common divisor of the set of coefficients of $g$ belongs to $S^\times$, the fact that $g$ is indecomposable implies that $g$ is irreducible in~$S[x]$.
+This, along with the fact that $f$ does not factor into irreducibles in $S[x]$, guarantees that $c$ is a nonzero nonunit of $S$ that does not factor into irreducibles.
+However, this contradicts that $S$ is atomic.